-You may be the first person outside of the family with whom parents have left their child; this can be daunting for many parents but even more so for parents of children with SEND.
+Your setting may well be the first experience families have of educational provision; this can be daunting for many parents but even more so for parents of children with SEND.
 It is important to assure them that they and their child are welcome and that you will work with them at every stage.
-Be honest if you are not familiar or experienced with their child's needs, take time to listen to the information they give you, ask for names and contact details of professionals they are working with (for example their Health Visitor or Speech and Language Therapist).
+Be honest if you are not familiar or experienced with their child's needs, take time to listen to the information they give you, ask for names and contact details of professionals they are working with (for example their Health Visitor or Speech and Language Therapist) and contact your own support service (for example, a Local Authority advisor or Area SENCo).